Webonaute/DoctrineFixturesGeneratorBundle/README.md

 - Snapshot : Create a full sets of fixtures from your current database.
 - Automatically set the load order in the snapshot context. (**NEW** Now support many to many relationship.)
 - Generate fixture reference when any other entity is link to this entity in the snapshot context.

-**Caution:** This bundle is a development bundle and actually in high development itself and should not be use on production server.

 Version note
 -------------